LoRaMesher/LoRaMesher/README.md

 In the previous figure we can see that we are using the helloPacket, we add the counter inside it, and we create and send the packet using the LoRaMesher.

-The most important part of this piece of code is the function that we call in the `radio->createPacketAndSend()`:
+The most important part of this piece of code is the function that we call in the `radio.createPacketAndSend()`:

 1. The first parameter is the destination, in this case the broadcast address.
 2. And finally, the helloPacket (the packet we created) and the number of elements we are sending, in this case only 1 dataPacket.